GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 The Knowledge Hub contains a new [Validation reports](/validation/) section.
 This is where you will find reports of Geoscience Australia’s validation data, published periodically.
 This data can be used to validate Geoscience Australia’s other datasets.

-See the first Daily Validation Summary Report: [2023-11-27: Transect NSW Site 1, Sentinel-2B overpass](/validation/daily-report/2023-11-27/)
+See the latest Daily Validation Summary Report: [2023-11-27: Transect NSW Site 1, Sentinel-2B overpass](/validation/daily-report/2023-11-27/)

 ## 2024-04-10: DEA Intertidal 1.0.0 released